boris-kz/CogAlg/README.md

 Hierarchical approaches are common in unsupervised learning, and all do some sort of pattern recognition.
 But none that I know of is strictly incremental in scope and complexity of discoverable patterns.
 Which is necessary for selection, thus scalability, vs. combinatorial explosion in search space.
 But selection is more expensive upfront and won’t pay in simple test problems.
 So, it’s not suitable for immediate experimentation.
 That’s probably why no one else seems to be working on anything sufficiently similar to my algorithm.

-Again, autonomous cognition must start with analog inputs, such as video or audio.
+Autonomous cognition must start with analog inputs, such as video or audio.
 All symbolic data, including that in natural languages, is encoded by some prior cognitive process.
 To discover meaningful patterns in symbols, they must be decoded before being cross-compared.
 And the difficulty of decoding is exponential with the level of encoding, so hierarchical learning starting with raw sensory input is by far the easiest to implement (part 0).
-Complexity of my inputs and operations is incremental with elevation.
+Hence, complexity of my inputs and operations is incremental per level, as opposed to uniform layers in ANN.

 *Some readers dismiss this outline as generalities, which lack a direct connection to my code.
 But I don’t see a disconnect, beyond adaptation to 2D or 3D format of the input.
 Please enlighten me, I will owe you big time.
 Of course, current code only covers first-level processing, but higher levels will be incremental in nature.
-Others complain about lack of math, but CogAlg must be selectively incremental, and complex math is not.*
+Others complain about lack of math and pseudo code, but CogAlg must be selectively incremental in complexity, while higher math and any fixed pseudo code are not.*